-Colored indicator of blood formula.
-The color index of blood is lowered: reasons.
+Color blood indicator formula.
+Blood color index is reduced: reasons.
 Reasons for deviation from the norm

-The color index of blood is an important characteristic that is used during the study of blood cells, erythrocytes and other components.
+The color indicator of blood is an important characteristic that is used during the study of blood cells, red blood cells and other components.
 It is he who indicates the qualitative composition of the red liquid.
-Thanks to special tests in laboratory conditions, it is possible to determine the color index (CPK), calculate its norm and possible deviations.
-A special formula is used to measure the amount of red blood cells and hemoglobin in the serum.
+Thanks to special tests in laboratory conditions, it is possible to determine the color index (CIC), calculate its norm and possible deviations.
+A special formula is used to measure the number of red blood cells and hemoglobin in the serum.
 This information is intended for further diagnosis of various diseases.
-What is the color index of blood and how it is calculated, we will consider below.
+What is the color indicator of blood and how it is calculated, we will consider below.

-CPC is determined during a laboratory study of a general blood test of a patient.
+CPC is determined during a laboratory test of the patient’s general blood test.
 The value is calculated using the following formula:

 Where, Hb denotes the amount of hemoglobin, A – the number of red blood cells in 1 μl.